-Hey, this movie’s slipping us a Mickey, whaaa? –I’d rather be slipped a Finn.
+Hey, this movie’s slipping us a Mickey, whaaa? –I’d rather be slipped a fin.

 Short for “Mickey Finn,” a Mickey is a drink laced with some kind of drug meant to knock out the person drinking it.
-“Fin” is a slang term for a five-dollar bill.
+In 1903 a Chicago bartender named Mickey Finn was arrested for drugging and robbing his customers—the probable origin of the slang term.
+“Fin” is also a slang term for a five-dollar bill.

 Hey, do you bet that Jack Webb’s in this?

-Jack Webb (1920-1982) was an actor and producer best known for his portrayal of the stone-faced and unflappable Sergeant Joe Friday on the TV series Dragnet, which aired on radio and TV from 1949 to 1959 and from 1967 to 1970.
+Jack Webb (1920-1982) was an actor and producer best known for his portrayal of the stone-faced and unflappable Sergeant Joe Friday on Dragnet, which aired on radio and TV from 1949 to 1959 and from 1967 to 1970.